pullrequest/pullrequest.github.com/_posts/2013-02-12-swagger-jack.markdown

 ### Error middleware

 Validation errors (and your custom business errors) are handled by the error middleware.
-It uses the express's error mecanism: invoke the next() method with an argument.
+It uses the Express's error management mechanism: invoke the next() method with an argument.

-Weither it's a string or an object, it will be serialized into a json response with an http status (500 by default).
+Wether it's a string or an object, it will be serialized into a json response with an http status (500 by default).

 For example: